Certified Public Accountant Act

 When distributing earnings, an incorporated CPA firm shall set aside ten percent as legal reserve.
 Notwithstanding the foregoing, however, this requirement does not apply if the amount set aside as legal reserve already reaches the total authorized capital amount.

-The legal reserve referred to in the preceding paragraph may not be used for any purpose other than to compensate for losses of the incorporated CPA firm or to be set aside as equity capital.
+The legal reserve referred to in the preceding paragraph may not be used for any purpose other than to cover the losses of the incorporated CPA firm or to be set aside as equity capital.

 Article 35